New financial year, new you: 5 mid-year money tips to re-energise your finances

 The number crunch: Finding ways to rebalance your budget doesn’t mean you have to adopt a life of complete frugality overnight.
 It can be as simple as spending in moderation.
 For example, love that $4 takeaway cappuccino each morning?
 Cutting back to having one every second day would save you $728 each year!

 4. Prioritise and ditch your debt

 When it comes to debt there’s absolutely no time to waste.

 First things first, work out which of your debts have been causing you the most pain this year.
-There’s no point continuing to pay off your student loan which is growing at the rate of inflation (2.1%) or your car loan (7%) when you’ve got a credit card debt making a hole in your wallet to the tune of 20% interest.
+There’s no point targeting your student loan debt which is growing at the rate of inflation (2.20%), when you’ve got car loan (e.g. 7.50% interest) or credit card (e.g. 18.50% interest) debt burning a bigger hole in your pocket.

-If you’re serious about ditching your credit card debt it could be a good idea to find a 0% balance transfer deal which will allow you to focus on paying off your debt rather just interest payments.
+If ditching credit card debt is the focus, then it could be a good idea to find a 0% balance transfer deal which will allow you to focus on paying off your debt rather than just interest payments.

 To give you an idea of some of the options out there, here are the five longest balance transfer credit card offers in the Mozo database: